-"initialConnectionAttempts": configuration expression<number>, optional reconnectDelay: configuration expression < duration >, optional

-The maximum number of times IG attempts to open a WebSocket connection before failing to deploy a route.
+"initialConnectionAttempts": configuration expression<number>, optional The maximum number of times IG attempts to open a WebSocket connection before failing to deploy a route.
 For no limit, set this property to -1.

 If the WebSocket connection fails after it has been opened and the route is deployed, IG attempts to reconnect to it an unlimited number of times.